Skip to main content

 • What fertility preservation options are available at this hospital?
 At a fertility clinic?

-• Would you recommend a fertility specialist (such as a reproductive endocrinologist) that I could talk with to learn more?
+• Would you recommend a fertility specialist, such as a urology fertility specialist, that I could talk with to learn more?

-• Is condom use advised, based on the treatment I’m receiving?
+• Is condom use advised, based on the treatment I will be receiving?

-• What are the chances that my fertility will return after treatment?
+• What are the chances that my fertility will return after the type of cancer treatment being advised?

-Learn more about managing and coping with side effects related to Sexual Health Issues in Men.
+Learn about side effects related to Sexual Health Issues in Men with Cancer.

-For some men, infertility can be one of the most difficult and upsetting long-term effects of cancer treatment.
-Although it might feel overwhelming to think about your fertility right now, most people benefit from having talked with their doctor (or their child’s doctor, when a child is being treated for cancer) about how treatment may affect their fertility and learning about options to preserve their fertility.
+Although it might feel overwhelming to think about your fertility right now, most people benefit from having talked with their doctor (or their child’s doctor, when a child is being treated for cancer) about how treatment may affect their fertility and options to preserve fertility.

-Although most people want to have children at some point in their life, families can come together in many ways.
-For extra support during this time, reach out to your health care team with questions or concerns, as well as to professionally led support groups.
+Although many people want to have children at some point in their life, families can come together in many ways.
+For support during this time, reach out to your health care team with questions or concerns, as well as to professionally led cancer support groups.

-If you are the parent of a young boy or teen with cancer, this video of fertility options for young male cancer patients from the Children's Hospital of Philadelphia may help you talk with your son and his doctor.
+If you are a young person with cancer, or the parent of a young boy or teen with cancer, this video of fertility options for young male cancer patients from the Children's Hospital of Philadelphia may help you talk with the health care team.

 Fertility preservation options for boys and men

-If you choose to take steps to preserve your fertility, your doctor and a fertility specialist will work together to develop a treatment plan that includes fertility preservation procedures whenever possible.
+If you choose to take steps to preserve your fertility, your doctor and a fertility specialist will work together to develop a treatment plan that includes fertility preservation whenever possible.
+Your health care team will advise you on the timing of fertility procedures you may choose to have and whether a delay may affect your treatment plan and prognosis.

-These organizations also have information about fertility-preservation options for people with cancer:
+These organizations have information about fertility preservation options for people with cancer:

 Listen to tips on how to manage changes in sexuality and fertility caused by cancer treatments such as radiation therapy.